Table of Contents

 - Pippo a Vernazza in Vernazza – Yummy, casual street fare

 I hope you enjoyed my Cinque Terre travel guide!

 While in the Cinque Terre I encourage you to escape the crowds and hike through the vineyards.
 In Maranrola, there is a path after the San Lorenzo church.
 Hike up the hill and you will see some of the most spectacular views of the vineyards and the Italian coastline.

-I hope you enjoyed my day trip to the Cinque Terre!
+I hope you enjoyed our Cinque Terre travel intinerary!
 We are next headed to Venice if you would like to tag along!